liviubunda/grunt-sprite-generator/README.md

   },
 })
 ```

+Some notes about the CSS replacements:

+  1. "background-image" must be set as separate rule and not as part of "background".
+  2. Background repeat doesnt work good with sprites.
+You need to skip them from getting into sprite.
+If you need to add "background-repeat" of image dimensions, use it with background property than background image .
+This will skip the css from getting it into sprite..

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).